xero-oss/go-xray/README.md

 go-xray is a Go client library for accessing the [JFrog Xray API](https://www.jfrog.com/confluence/display/XRAY/Xray+REST+API).

-It is based on the excellent work on the [go-artifactory](https://github.com/atlassian/go-artifactory) library and attempts to follow a similar API.
+It is based on the excellent work on the [go-artifactory](https://github.com/atlassian/go-artifactory) library (it even uses their awesome client library) and attempts to follow a similar API.

 ## Requirements